PolyhedraZK/proof-arena/problems/keccak256_hash/problem.md

 	vkBytes := ipc.Read_byte_array(byteReader)
     ```

-4. **Output the Number of SHA256 Instances:**
+4. **Output the Number of Keccak Instances:**
    - Print an 8-byte, little-endian long integer `N` to stdout.
-This indicates the number of SHA256 instances you are going to prove.
+This indicates the number of Keccak instances you are going to prove.
 Provers can choose `N` to optimize performance.
    - Prover Sample:
    ```golang
    ipc.Write_uint64(ProverToSPJPipe, uint64(N))